• Skip to main content

 Candied Yams pin with text header.

-These easy candied yams are exactly how my family and I have been making this classic holiday favorite for decades - with marshmallows!
-Yams are baked with butter, brown sugar, and marshmallows to make a winning holiday side dish your family will love too!
+These easy candied yams with marshmallows combine canned or fresh yams that are baked with butter, brown sugar, and marshmallows.
+They're exactly how my family and I have been making this classic holiday favorite for decades!
+This easy vegetable side dish is sure to be a winning holiday side dish your family loves too!

 Candied yams with marshmallows in glass baking dish with white serving spoon.